Miro0o/Docs-Notes/CS/Artificial Intelligence/🗝️ AI_Core/Machine Learning/Dataset/Data Acquisition.md

 ### Popular ML datasets

-- MNIST: digits written by employees of the US Census Bureau • ImageNet: millions of images from image search engines
+- **MNIST**: digits written by employees of the US Census Bureau • ImageNet: millions of images from image search engines
-- AudioSet: YouTube sound clips for sound classification
+- **AudioSet**: YouTube sound clips for sound classification
-- LibriSpeech: 1000 hours of English speech from audiobook
+- **LibriSpeech**: 1000 hours of English speech from audiobook
-- Kinetics: YouTube videos clips for human actions classification
+- **Kinetics**: YouTube videos clips for human actions classification
-- KITTI: traffic scenarios recorded by cameras and other sensors
+- **KITTI**: traffic scenarios recorded by cameras and other sensors
-- Amazon Review: customer reviews and from Amazon online shopping • SQuAD: question-answer pairs derived from Wikipedia
+- **Amazon Review**: customer reviews and from Amazon online shopping • SQuAD: question-answer pairs derived from Wikipedia

 :link: More at https://en.wikipedia.org/wiki/List_of_datasets_for_machine-learning_research